carpentries/docs.carpentries.org/source/community/community_session_host.rst

 **What if no one shows up?**

 If no one shows up, send out a reminder email to participants who signed up and wait for a few minutes.
-If now one shows up by :10 after the start of the session, then fill in `the host form <https://forms.gle/N74pFuGkRLawpCHh7>`__ and indicate that no one showed up for your session.
+If no one shows up by 10 minutes after the start of the session, then fill in `the host form <https://forms.gle/N74pFuGkRLawpCHh7>`__ and indicate that no one showed up for your session.